BeckyHeath/Experimental-Variation-Ecoacoustics-Analysis-Scripts/README.md

 2) Runs a random forest for each test case
 3) Saves the Confusion Matix (for plotting) of each test case as well as the overall Accuracy, Precision and Recall

+#### "Confusion_Matrix_Dataframe_gen.r"
+1) Loads in all the confusion matrix data and outputs a single dataframe which captures all of the relevant CM information

 #### "CM_figure_script.r"
 1) loads in the Confusion matrix data and generates the accuracy, precision and recall plot
      - this plot is location specific and shows details about false positives/negatives at each site.